 The Greetland Academy Trust is a growing trust in Calderdale, West Yorkshire.
 The trust currently comprises three schools, it has a growth strategy in place and will shortly expand to four schools with embryonic plans to work with others.
-Two new non-executive directors are sought, bringing a wealth of skills from HR, and legal or compliance.
+The trust seeks a new non-executive director with legal or compliance skills, to join the board.
 Board meetings are held at The Greetland Academy, Halifax.

 About the trust

 The Greetland Academy trust is at an exciting time of growth and development.
 Currently the schools within the trust are: